Skip to main content

 Learn

-As a program director who advocates for relationship-based care, you will need to demonstrate your commitment to positive guidance to your staff and families.
+As a Program Manager who advocates for relationship-based care, you will need to demonstrate your commitment to positive guidance to your staff and families.
 It is important to examine your own personal beliefs.
-Your beliefs about child guidance are formed throughout your life: a) your own experiences with your family and in school, b) your cultural traditions, and c) your professional education and training.
-These personal beliefs about child guidance are reflected in your daily conversations with staff and families and in your personal reactions to children’s mistaken behaviors.
+Your beliefs about child guidance are formed throughout your life by your own experiences with your family and in school, your cultural values and beliefs, and your professional education and training.
+These personal beliefs about child guidance are reflected in your daily conversations with staff and families and in your personal reactions to children’s behavior.
 You serve as a model for staff members in how to solve conflicts and to build a safe, caring community.

 Consider the following questions for yourself and for your staff and family members: